lakatdev/keszeg3/README.md

 #### while loops
 `while X condition Y`

-While loops wotk the same as *if* conditions, except they repeat execution until the condition is false.
+While loops work the same as *if* conditions, except they repeat execution until the condition is false.

 #### Calling and returning from a subroutine